-Whilst traditional acquisitive crime such as burglary remains the public’s greatest concern, and undoubtedly can have a huge impact on victims, a new and arguably greater risk is emerging.
+Whilst traditional acquisitive crime such as burglary (see Strong Local Policing) remains one of the public’s greatest concern, and undoubtedly can have a huge impact on victims, a new and arguably greater risk is emerging.

 Investigating these crimes and bringing people to justice is incredibly complex.
-Law enforcement agencies across the UK need to significantly improve performance let along the need to tackle these offences of a global scale.
+Law enforcement agencies across the UK need to significantly improve performance on dealing with these issues domestically let alone the challenge of need to tackling these offences of a global scale.

 Improving the criminal justice system

-The public want to see criminals brought justice, yet the police can only be involved in part of that process.
-Prevention and detection is the role for Thames Valley Police but there is ,rightly, a separation with other areas of the criminal justice system.
+The public want to see criminals brought to justice, yet the police can rightly only be involved in part of that process.
+Prevention and detection is the role for Thames Valley Police but there must always be a level of independence from other areas of the criminal justice system.